Cats and Tea: Can They Drink It?

 • Keep the brew weak by steeping tea for half the amount of time of human consumption.

-• Don’t offer a whole cup of tea at once.
+• Don’t offer a whole cup of tea concurrently.
 A small saucer with a few licks is all your kitty needs.

 • Always check your herbal tea blends for caffeine or other cat-toxic ingredients.